SharinaS/Cloud-Engineering-Fundamentals/cloudfront.md

 # Use Cases

-From *AWS Certified Cloud Practitioner Practice Exam Course*:

 ## Accelerate static website content delivery.

 CloudFront can speed up the delivery of your static content (for example, images, style sheets, JavaScript, and so on) to viewers across the globe.
 By using CloudFront, you can take advantage of the AWS backbone network and CloudFront edge servers to give your viewers a fast, safe, and reliable experience when they visit your website.

 ## Live & on-demand video streaming.

-The Amazon CloudFront CDN offers multiple options for streaming your media – both pre-recorded files and live events – at sustained, high throughput required for 4K delivery to global viewers.
+The Amazon CloudFront CDN offers multiple options for streaming your **media** – both pre-recorded files and live events – at sustained, high throughput required for 4K delivery to global viewers.

-# Security

-CloudFront integrates seamlessly with AWS Shield for Layer 3/4 DDoS mitigation and AWS WAF for Layer 7 protection.

-## Perfect Forward Secrecy

-Perfect Forward Secrecy is a feature that provides additional safeguards against the eavesdropping of encrypted data, through the use of a unique random session key.
-This prevents the decoding of captured data, even if the secret long-term key is compromised.

-Perfect Forward Secrecy is used to offer SSL/TLS cipher suites.

-CloudFront and Elastic Load Balancing are the two AWS services that support Perfect Forward Secrecy.

 # CloudFront Origin